 While household accidents are common, that doesn’t mean they’re not a hassle.
 One way to keep stress levels down is to get things back to normal as quickly as possible.

-Here’s some things to consider if you’re thinking of adding accidental damage cover to your contents or buildings insurance policy.
+Here are some things to consider if you’re thinking of adding accidental damage cover to your contents or buildings insurance policy.

 What is accidental damage?